AhmedNayel-1/bigchief45.github.io/content/posts/setting-up-elastic-beanstalk-health-checks-with-a-django-application/index.md

 X_FRAME_OPTIONS = 'DENY'
 ```

 This ensures that _all_ requests to the application must be done with HTTPS.
 Requests done using HTTP will be redirected to HTTPS.

 This is what the 301 status code means.
 Django receives the health check request at `/`.
 Since this is an HTTP request, it returns the 301 code indicating that the request should be resent using HTTPS.
 This is something that browsers do automatically.

 To fix this, we can include the 301 code to the acceptable health check responses.
-To do this navigate to _EC2 > Load Balancing > Target Groups_ and select the target group that your load balancer is currently using and under the _Health Checks_ tab, select _edit_ and set `200-301` for the _Success codes_ field.
+To do this, first switch to the EC2 Management Console, then navigate to _EC2 > Load Balancing > Target Groups_ and select the target group that your load balancer is currently using and under the _Health Checks_ tab, select _edit_ and set `200-301` for the _Success codes_ field.

-The health check should now be working and your instance status should return to an OK state :tada:
+The health check should now be working and your instance status should return to an OK state :tada: :tada: :tada: